-Falling Cargo From Trucks
+Falling Cargo From Trucks Accident Lawyers in Houston

 When we think of truck accidents, what immediately comes to mind is the collision of a truck and another vehicle like a sedan, SUV, or pickup truck.
 However, truck accidents can also occur when falling cargo from the truck ends up on the road and either distracts or directly hits another driver.

 According to a study carried out by AAA over a four-year period, falling cargo was a factor in more than 200,000 crashes.
 Improper securing of the cargo caused about two thirds of these crashes.
 In all, these accidents caused about 500 deaths and 39,000 injuries.
 If you have been injured due to falling cargo, contact our experienced personal injury lawyers in Houston.

 Duty to Restrain Cargo